Interesting Facts About Jupiter

 Final Thoughts

 Jupiter is a constant reminder that we are living in an incomprehensibly large universe.
-Each time we look at Jupiter up close through a telescope, we experience the same thrill and rush of emotions early astronomers had when it was first discovered.
+Each time we look at Jupiter up close through a telescope, we experience the same thrill and rush of emotions that early astronomers had when it was first discovered.

 Aurora on Jupiter